ibm-garage-dach/cloud-native-bootcamp-iks/lab-13-istio.md

     kubectl get pods -n istio-system

-## 1. Deploying the Guestbook sample app
+## 1. Deploy the Guestbook sample app

 The Guestbook app is a sample app for users to leave comments.
 It consists of a web front end, Redis master for storage, and a replicated set of Redis slaves.
 We will also integrate the app with Watson Tone Analyzer which detects the sentiment in users' comments and replies with emoticons.